 This work was supported in part by the National Science Foundation (NSF) under grant Nos.
 1437604, 1531637, and 1444779, as well as by a Research Support Grant from the University of Kentucky Office of the Vice President for Research and a Grant from the University of Kentucky Student Sustainability Council.

 Loe, Ryan; Huff, Kelsey; Walli, Morgan; Morgan, Tonya; Qian, Dali; Pace, Robert; Song, Yang; Isaacs, Mark; Santillan-Jimenez, Eduardo; and Crocker, Mark, "Effect of Pt Promotion on the Ni-Catalyzed Deoxygenation of Tristearin to Fuel-Like Hydrocarbons" (2019).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 28.